coscene-io/zenoh-recorder/README.md

 - No external dependencies
 - Automatic directory organization by entry name
 - JSON metadata files for labels
-- Query with MCAP tools or Foxglove Studio
+- Query with: MCAP tools or Foxglove Studio

 ### 🔜 InfluxDB (Coming Soon)
 **Best for**: Metrics, analytics, dashboards